POSH

 - Do not rely on memory alone

 Once evidence is gone, you may not get another chance to save it.
+Once illegal material is mishandled, the situation can become more serious.

 Write down what happened

-Which app or platform it happened on
+- which app or platform it happened on

-Who was involved
+- who was involved

-What the child said about it
+- what the child said about it

-When you noticed it
+- when you noticed it

-What was done immediately after
+- what action was taken immediately after

 If the child is involved in the evidence